Jörg Duda

-Professional career
+Life and career

-Duda was influenced by the church music of Scheyern Abbey.
+Born in Munich, Duda was influenced by the church music of Scheyern Abbey.
 He took lessons in organ and improvisation with Harald Feller, in theory and composition with Dieter Acker.
 From 1988 to 1992 he studied church music at the Musikhochschule München.
 He studied choral conducting with Roderich Kreile and was a member in his choir Junge Kantorei München.
 He played organ concerts and worked as a Korrepetitor for the choir of the Bayerischer Rundfunk and the Philharmonischer Chor München.
 From 1992 Duda studied composition with Peter Kiesewetter at the Musikhochschule Hannover and continued with Dieter Acker in Munich, completing the "Meisterklasse" in 1997.

 From 1998 to 2022 Duda was Kantor of St Emmeram in Geisenfeld.
 He taught at times music theory at the University of Erlangen–Nuremberg.
 Duda co-founded the Münchner Harmoniemusik and the piano quintet Cumulus.
 In 2007 he was awarded the Kulturförderpreis (culture award) of Geisenfeld.